 Astray (2012).
 This sequence of fourteen fact-inspired fictions about travels to, in and from North America, which I have been writing one by one over the past decade and a half, is my eleventh book of fiction.
 Astray is published in Canada by HarperCollins (where it got into the Canadian Bestsellers list), in the UK/Ireland/Aus/NZ by Picador, and in the US by Little Brown.
-The multi-voice audiobook from Hachette won an Earphones Award.
-Astray was shortlisted for the 2012 Eason Irish Novel of the Year and longlisted for the Story Prize, and is forthcoming in French and Dutch.
+The multi-voiced audiobook from Hachette won an Earphones Award.
+Astray was shortlisted for the 2012 Eason Irish Novel of the Year and the Edge Hill Short Story Prize, and longlisted for the Story Prize, the Andrew Carnegie Medals for Excellence in Fiction and the Frank O'Connor International Short Story Award.
+It is forthcoming in French and Dutch.

 With the turn of each page, the protagonists of these stories go astray in various senses.
 They are emigrants, runaways, drifters; gold miners and counterfeiters, attorneys and slaves.
 They cross borders of race, law, sex, and sanity.
 They travel for love or money, under duress or incognito.
 Astray transports the reader from puritan Massachusetts to revolutionary New Jersey, from antebellum Louisiana to a 1960s Toronto highway, lighting up four centuries of wanderings that have profound echoes in the present.

 ‘The Lost Seed’ is a tragedy based on court records of sex crimes in seventeenth-century Massachusetts.

 ‘The Widow’s Cruse’ is inspired by a paragraph about a suddenly widowed woman, from a newspaper in 1730s New York.